Reference

 New in draft 7

 JSON schema has a set of keywords to describe and optionally validate non-JSON data stored inside JSON strings.
-Since it would be difficult to write validators for many media types, JSON schema validators are not required to validate the contents of JSON strings based on these keywords.
-However, these keywords are still useful for an application that consumes validated JSON.
+Due to the difficulty in writing validators for all media types, JSON schema validators are not required to validate the contents of JSON strings based on these keywords.
+However, applications that consume validated JSON use these keywords to encode and decode data during the storage and transmission of media types.

-The contentMediaType keyword specifies the MIME type of the contents of a string, as described in RFC 2046.
-There is a list of MIME types officially registered by the IANA, but the set of types supported will be application and operating system dependent.
-Mozilla Developer Network also maintains a shorter list of MIME types that are important for the web
+The contentMediaType keyword specifies the media type of the content of a string, as described in RFC 2046.
+The Internet Assigned Numbers Authority (IANA) has officially registered a comprehensive list of media types, but the set of supported types depends on the application and operating system.
+Mozilla Developer Network maintains a shorter list of media types that are important for the web

 schema